iyeme-dev/memory-card-game/README.md

 [View live github project](https://iyeme-dev.github.io/memory-card-game/)

-The Memory Card Game is an interactive web-based game designed to challenge and improve users’ memory and concentration skills.
-The primary goal of the project is to provide a fun, engaging, and accessible gaming experience for users of all ages, particularly children, while also offering a clean and intuitive interface that is easy to navigate.
+This project creates an interactive game designed to challenge and improve users’ memory and concentration skills.
+The primary goal of the project is to provide a fun, engaging, and accessible gaming experience for users of all ages, while also offering a clean and intuitive interface that is easy to navigate.
-Players are presented with a set of cards placed face down, and the objective is to match pairs by remembering the position of each card.
-The game includes features such as a countdown timer, restart button, instructional guidance, and feedback popups for both wins and game overs, creating a responsive and rewarding user experience.The project emphasizes simplicity, interactivity, and responsiveness, ensuring it functions smoothly across desktop and mobile devices.

 # Table of Contents